‘Don’t go out alone’: shortages and violence, the end of the year for Cubans

 Assaults with knives and firearms, scams and robberies threaten ordinary Cubans on a daily basis.
 The high prices for food and other staples they force citizens to take to the streets with large sums of money, raising the risk of becoming the target of thieves.

 “Those of us who buy in national currency have to walk with thousands of pesos on top because you have to go from store to store, from queue to queue, looking for what to take home, and more in these days of the end of the year.
-That makes you a perfect candidate to be mugged, both for the money and for your cell phone.“said Manuel Villares, who had his phone snatched while telling his wife that they had taken whole chicken from a store in Centro Habana.
+That makes you a perfect candidate to be mugged, both for the money and for your cell phone.“said Manuel Villares, who had his phone snatched while telling his wife that they had taken out whole chicken in a store in Central Havana.

 “People are crazy, have no head to calculate the risks and become easy prey for robbers and pickpockets.
 In my time, those who wore gold or silver garments had to take care of themselves; today we all have cell phones, and at the slightest carelessness they drag you half a block or they stab you to snatch it from you“, lament.